haohaostats/ROED/paper-reproduction/README.md

 # ROED paper reproduction

 This directory contains the self-contained computation code and frozen numeric results for Numerical Studies 1--4 and the sotorasib application.
-It writes CSV files only; manuscript tables and figures are intentionally not generated here.

 ## Obtain the manuscript results without recomputation